bwsawyer/AdmitOne/README.md

 These functions do not require authentication.

 ##Client
-To start the client enter the client directory and run:
+To build and start the client enter the client directory and run:

-    npm start
+    npm install    (only needs to be run once) npm start

 The client is launched at localhost:3000